 You might have read the reviews and you might even have been to some of the sales pages of some of the products.
 You’ll get to the end of the sales page and you’ll wonder.

-‘What is exactly in the box’ ‘what is it that these people are offering’ So what we are going to try to do here is to show you as much as we can of what’s inside without offending the authors.
+‘What is exactly in the box’ ‘what is it that these people are offering’ So what we are going to try to do in this short Piano for All review is to show you as much as we can of what’s inside without offending the authors.

 The product we’re going to look at today is ‘Piano For All’ which is a great package designed to help beginners learn to play the piano competently in a short period of time.

 You can buy the products individually or as a pack but, to be honest you shouldn’t even consider buying them individually. $29.95 for one book or $39.95 for all 11 books.
 It makes complete sense to buy the pack.

 After you make your payment, you will be taken to the download page and you’ll see that you can download the books individually or you can download the whole packet.

 Once you’ve downloaded the files onto your hard disk, you’ll have downloaded them into a folder on your hard drive – they are PDF format so you will need Adobe PDF reader installed but once you have that you can get started.

 ‘Party Time’ Rhythm style piano.

 This book will take us from the absolute basics, through to a fairly intermediate level really.
 The first thing it teaches you is how to find the notes on the keyboard.
 Then it goes on to teach you some basic chords.
 Then it talks a little bit about musical notation and how to read music.

 As you go along you get taught different rhythms and you learn some more chords, and throughout all of the books there are some practice sessions.